vokegpu/ekg-docs/model/architecture-model.md

 Now some benefits we gain with this new model:

-* Memory-safety:
+* Memory-safe descriptors:
+  | - | Recyclable descriptors with many possible designs.
+  | - | Easily by-widget theme and many options settings.
-  | - | No raw-ptr or any kinda of smart-ptr for descriptors.
+  | - | No raw-ptr(s) or smart-ptr(s) for descriptors.
+As proven [here](./proofs#Raw-Pointers-Unsafety), it is too dangerous for an interface context.
-  | - | As proof here ptr(s) must not be used for user-programmer side](./code-safety#Raw-Pointers Unsafety Proof)

-* w
-* Stack-based memory for better query performance and widget(s) internal-logic.
+* Stack-system for better query performance and widgets internal-logic.
-* Easily by-widget theme, and options settings.
-* Recycle descriptors (widgets-descriptors, etc).

 ---